Coordinate recognition: General theory, Groups, and other surprises: Preliminaries

 \end{theorem}

 Proposition~\ref{lemma:Palmgren} below is a uniform version of \cite[Lemma 3]{palmgren}.
 There it was credited to Palyutin.
-It is a consequence of \cite[Lemma 2]{palmgren} which implies that every atomless reduced product satisfies the so-called simple cover property (a relative to the conclusion of McKinsey's Lemma, \cite[Lemma 9.1.7]{Hodg:Model}).
+It is a consequence of \cite[Lemma 2]{palmgren} which implies that every atomless reduced product satisfies the so-called simple cover property, but we sketch a proof for the reader's convenience.
+This fact is a relative to the conclusion of McKinsey's Lemma, \cite[Lemma 9.1.7]{Hodg:Model}.

 \begin{proposition} For every $\mathcal{L}$-formula $\phi(\bar{x})$, there is a Boolean combination of $h$-formulas $\psi(\bar{x})$ such that

 holds in all atomless reduced products. \end{proposition}